-Connect with the scientists and activists who are working to prevent climate change
+meet the scientists and activists working to slow climate change

 Ocean superstar – Dr. Sylvia Earle – works through Mission Blue, which aims to share her lifelong love and commitment to the sea, creating Hope Spots – marine sanctuaries, all over the world.
 If you haven’t seen the Emmy® award-winning Mission Blue movie on Netflix, that’s so what you’re doing tonight.
 You will wake up tomorrow morning an ocean defender and Sylvia super-fan.